-Sales Commitments – At June 30, 2017, the Company had entered into sales contracts with its major customers to sell certain quantities of ethanol and co-products.
-The Company had open ethanol indexed-price contracts for 32,009,000 gallons of ethanol as of June 30, 2017 and open fixed-price ethanol sales contracts totaling $50,591,000 as of June 30, 2017.
-The Company had open fixed-price co-product sales contracts totaling $28,870,000 and open indexed-price co-product sales contracts for 66,000 tons as of June 30, 2017.
-These sales contracts are scheduled to be completed throughout 2017.
+Sales Commitments At March 31, 2015, the Company had entered into sales contracts with its major customers to sell certain quantities of ethanol, WDG, corn oil and syrup.
+The Company had open ethanol indexed-price contracts for 154,350,000 gallons of ethanol as of March 31, 2015.
+The Company had open fixed-price WDG and syrup sales contracts valued at $1,159,000, open corn oil sales contracts valued at $992,000 and open indexed-price sales contracts for 62,000 tons of WDG and syrup as of March 31, 2015.
+These sales contracts are scheduled to be completed throughout 2015.

-Litigation – General – The Company is subject to various claims and contingencies in the ordinary course of its business, including those related to litigation, business transactions, employee-related matters, and others.
+Litigation General The Company is subject to various claims and contingencies in the ordinary course of its business, including those related to litigation, business transactions, employee-related matters, and others.
 When the Company is aware of a claim or potential claim, it assesses the likelihood of any loss or exposure.
 If it is probable that a loss will result and the amount of the loss can be reasonably estimated, the Company will record a liability for the loss.
 If the loss is not probable or the amount of the loss cannot be reasonably estimated, the Company discloses the claim if the likelihood of a potential loss is reasonably possible and the amount involved could be material.
-While there can be no assurances, the Company does not expect that any of its pending legal proceedings will have a material impact on the Company’s financial condition or results of operations.
+While there can be no assurances, the Company does not expect that any of its pending legal proceedings will have a material financial impact on the Companys operating results.